yves-d/ANZx-FXCalculator/README.md

 ### FXCalculator.Application
 The FXCalculator.Application project exists as the core domain of the 'FXCalculator' business logic, and houses the main service, models, interface, and custom exceptions, needed to process input from the console project class.

 Ordinarily, if this solution were running in a server environment (for example), the FXCalculator.Application project would be referenced by an API (or other presentation) layer in a 'ports and connector' type pattern.
 In fact, using this pattern, an API layer could indeed be placed alongside the consolse project and utilise the exact same entry point into the application, and consume the exact same return objects.
-This is indeed the point of the 'ports and connector' (sometimes referred to as a hexagonal pattern) - keeping business logic segregated from the presentation layer.
+This is indeed the point of the 'ports and connector' (sometimes referred to as a hexagonal pattern) - keeping business logic segregated from the presentation layer in a manner that eliminates the need to duplicate business logic for different presentation layers.

 The main entry-point into the FXCalculator.Application functionality is through the FXCalculatorService.